 What is GoDaddy Online Bookkeeping?

-GoDaddy Bookkeeping is a bit simpler to use and more convenient than an accounting program like QuickBooks Self-Employed.
+GoDaddy Bookkeeping is a bit easier to use and more convenient than an accounting program like QuickBooks Self-Employed.
 Which is why I prefer to use GoDaddy’s software over QBSE.

 You can’t make transfers in and out of your GoDaddy Bookkeeping account, so no money moves around.
 It simply downloads your income and expenses, calculates your net profit, and produces tax reports based on your expense classification.